Considerations before you bring home a pet

 Before you decide to add a pet to your family, there are a few things you should consider.
 First thing to consider is who will care for the animal?
 In my experience, as the mother of three children, it is usually not the kids who care for the pet no matter how much they have begged for that puppy or kitten.
 I say that one or both parents should be onboard with providing 99% of the care for the pet before adding one to the family.

 The next major consideration is time.
 Check out various breeds of the animal you have in mind.
 For purposes of this article, we'll limit our investigation to dogs and cats.
 Various breeds have needs that might not be compatible with your family's lifestyle.
-If you are a sedentary family, don't opt for a high-energy pet like a greyhound, who needs long daily exercise periods.
+If you are a sedentary family, don't opt for a high-energy pet that needs long daily exercise periods.
 If you want a pet to accompany you on walks or outings, don't get a cat.
 If you work away from home all day, a cat will be fine while a dog will likely be in distress and will leave messes for you or even destroy your furniture, not to mention any shoes s/he can get to.

 Money is always a consideration.
 If money is an issue, stay away from breeders and check carefully before you buy from a pet store.
 Instead, do your homework online.
 Some dog breeds have developed hereditary deficiencies due to genetic manipulation by breeders over time.
 You don't want your family to fall in love with an animal that may well experience chronic health problems and a premature death.
 I have been advised by several vets that pet insurance is not a good investment.
 This may change over time, but it is a concern.